linrongbin16/colorbox.nvim/README.md

 You can use command `Colorbox` to control the player with below subcommands:

-- `update/reinstall`: Update all git submodules.
+- `update`: Update all git submodules.
 - `reinstall`: Clean & re-install all git submodules.
   - **Note:** use `concurrency=1` to specify the `concurrency` parameters.